-- Resident housing rules were designed to reduce contact among students - Masks were required in buildings and any location where it would be difficult to social distance - Occupancy levels in rooms were reduced - Dining Services were restructured - Free mask and hand sanitation stations were provided and located throughout the campus - A COVID-19 link was added to the main FSU home page and updated with information.
-The warning signs of symptoms; https://www.uncfsu.edu/coronavirus-update - Free testing sites were advertised that were located both on-campus and off-campus in the Fayetteville area - Tabletop exercises were developed to play out possible future scenarios - Emergency Messages were sent via LiveSafe and email when COVID clusters were identified - Meetings that were traditionally in-person were transitioned to on-line - Facilities enhanced cleaning plans and schedules in all buildings - FSU established points of contact with the Health Department and Cumberland County resources - FSU followed the guidelines of the CIAA regarding evaluating and scheduling future athletic events - FSU provided guidance on self-reporting possible symptoms - Procedures were posted on-line with instructions on how to report violations - Each residence hall room was thoroughly cleaned during the winter break
+- Dining Services were restructured - Free mask and hand sanitation stations were provided and located throughout the campus - A COVID-19 link was added to the main FSU home page and updated with information. - Free testing and vaccine sites were advertised that were located both on-campus and offcampus in the Fayetteville area - Tabletop exercises were developed to play out possible future scenarios - Emergency Messages were sent via LiveSafe and email when COVID clusters were identified - Meetings that were traditionally in-person were transitioned to on-line - Facilities enhanced cleaning plans and schedules in all buildings - FSU established points of contact with the Health Department and Cumberland County resources - FSU followed the guidelines of the CIAA regarding evaluating and scheduling future athletic events - FSU provided guidance on self-reporting possible symptoms - Procedures were posted on-line with instructions on how to report violations - All Faculty and Staff were required to take "Covid-19 Return To Work" training

 During the Fall Semester in 2020 specific residence halls were used exclusively for quarantine purposes.
-Food and security accommodations were in place for those housed in quarantine.
+Food and security accommodations were in place for those in quarantine.
 FSU will continue to monitor and evaluate conditions for as long as this situation continues.

-Health Department Recommended Practices:
+Health Department Recommended Practices during 2020: